Back to Guides

 Content Delivery Networks (CDNs)

-CDNs deliver images from locations closer to users, reducing latency and improving global performance.
+CDNs deliver images from geographically closer servers, reducing latency and improving global performance consistency — particularly for audiences spread across multiple regions.

 Real-World UX Examples

-Faster product images reduce bounce rate, increase browsing depth, and improve conversion confidence.
-Shoppers expect immediate visual feedback.
+E-commerce: Faster product images reduce bounce rate, increase browsing depth, and improve conversion confidence.
+Shoppers expect immediate visual feedback when evaluating products.

-Optimized images improve reading flow and reduce distraction, keeping users engaged longer.
+Blogs and content platforms: Optimised images improve reading flow and reduce distraction, keeping users engaged through longer articles and higher scroll depth.

-Fast-loading interface visuals improve usability, reduce frustration, and support frequent interactions.
+SaaS dashboards: Fast-loading interface visuals improve usability, reduce operational frustration, and support the high interaction frequency that dashboard users require.

-In all cases, image performance UX directly influences user satisfaction and retention.
+In all cases, image performance UX directly influences user satisfaction and long-term retention.

 Image Performance, SEO, and AI Search Visibility